-Coronavirus belongs to the coronaviridae family in the Nidovirales order [1, 9].
-Corona means crown-like spikes on the outer surface of the virus, so it was named as a coronavirus [1].
-Coronavirus is very small in size i.e 65-125mm diameter [1].
-It is a non-segmented, positive sense, single stranded RNA as nucleic material of 26-32kbs in length [1].
+Coronavirus belongs to the coronaviridae family in the Nidovirales order [1,9].
+Corona means crown-like spikes 29 on the outer surface of the virus, so it was named as a coronavirus [1].
+Coronavirus is very small in size i.e 65-30 125mm diameter [1].
+It is a non-segmented, positive sense, single stranded RNA as nucleic material of 26-32kbs 31 in length [1].
 Coronaviruses are important pathogen of birds and mammals [9].
-While studying the coronavirus in wild animals has helped found out the greatest diversity of coronavirus in bat and avian species, which suggest these animals are natural reservoirs of the viruses [9].
-Molecular clock dating helps to find out the most recent ancestor of these viruses existed around 10000years ago [9].
-Human coronavirus reported since 1960 initially by HCOV-229E [10].
-In 2003, Guangdong province of China was infected by Symptom of Acute Respiratory Distress Syndrome (SARS) and exhibited pneumonia like symptoms [1].
-In 2012, a Couple of Saudi Arabia was infected with another coronavirus strain later it was confirmed Middle East Respiratory Syndrome (MERS) [1].
-The coronavirus family is subdivided into four types.
-They are α coronavirus, β coronavirus, δ coronavirus, γ coronavirus [1, 9].
-Alpha and beta are exclusively found in mammals, whereas gamma and delta mostly infects birds [9].
-Among all types of coronavirus, seven species of coronavirus infects human beings.
-The four are very common they are [9, 11]
+While studying the coronavirus 32 in wild animals has helped found out the greatest diversity of coronavirus in bat and avian species, which suggest 33 these animals are natural reservoirs of the viruses [9].
+Molecular clock dating helps to find out the most recent 34 ancestor of these viruses existed around 10000years ago [9].
+Human coronavirus reported since 1960 initially 35 by HCOV-229E [10].
+In 2003, Guangdong province of China was infected by Symptom of Acute Respiratory 36 Distress Syndrome (SARS) and exhibited pneumonia like symptoms [1].
+In 2012, a Couple of Saudi Arabia was 37 38 infected with another coronavirus strain later it was confirmed Middle East Respiratory Syndrome (MERS) [1].
+39 The coronavirus family is subdivided into four types.
+They are ? coronavirus, ? coronavirus, ? coronavirus, 40 ?
+Introduction COVID-19 is characterized by fever, cough, fatigue, shortness of breath, pneumonia, and other 41 respiratory tract symptoms and, in many cases, progress to death [5].
+In child and adolescents, SARS-COV-2 have mostly caused mild respiratory symptoms rather than severe forms like in adults and old age people, the 42 late manifestation of young adult has shown vasculitis which might be due to post-viral immunological reaction 43 [6] [1,2].
+International Committee on Taxonomy of Viruses (ICTV) officially named it as SARS-COV-2 [3].
+The 44 seafood market in Hunan were identified as the source of the SARS-COV-2 virus [4].
+As it was the time of the 45 spring festival, visitors have come from various parts of China, so it spread in a different parts of China [4].
+46